ICARION-Project/ICARION/docs/COLLISION_MODELS.md

 ```

 **When to use:**
-- At high pressures (> 100 mbar) and when only mobility is of interest, not the actual ion cloud shape
+- At high pressures (> 100 mbar) and low-to-moderate E/N (validated 1–10 Td)
-- IMS, DTIMS
+- IMS, DTIMS where experimental reduced mobility is known
-- Any simulation where experimental mobility is known and diffusion is not critical
+- When diffusion is not critical

+**Important limitations:**
+- Requires `ion.reduced_mobility_cm2_Vs`; when missing, the code falls back to CCS-derived damping (approximate) and emits debug logs to stderr.
+- Not validated for high E/N; prefer HSS/EHSS for diffusion or outside the validated envelope.

 ---